Visiting the Philippines

 Generally medium-high range (including most international chains, in major cities).
 Non-international hotels may be of lower quality than their ‘star rating’ suggests (compared to other countries).
 Price may also be a deceiving factor – as some of the worst hotels are hugely over-priced.

-Many of these exist to fulfill the needs of amorous Filipinos – and are usually available with a ‘short-time’ (3 hour) stay option.
+Many of these exist to fulfil the needs of amorous Filipinos – and are usually available with a ‘short-time’ (3-hour) stay option.
 Legitimate accommodation won’t offer a ‘short term’.
 Motel branches such as ‘SoGo’ are seen in many urban areas – these are ‘love pits’, but have decent room standards.
 They are usually cheap (approx 1000php per night) and can be okay for a quick overnight stop.
-Quality and cleanliness can vary distinctly, but the chain hotels (rather than independents) are normally okay.
+Quality and cleanliness can vary distinctly, but chain hotels (rather than independents) are normally okay.

 Condotels/Apartelles